 Saints Row IV cues "You've Got the Touch" when the Boss dons Power Armor before the final boss, letting him use all his simulation superpowers in the real world

 In Sengoku Basara when either Ieyasu or Mitsunari face off against each other in the end of their story paths, "Naked Arms" will play in the background.
 Also, characters will have their Leitmotif play whenever they're fought.

-In The Elder Scrolls V Skyrim, "One They Fear," a triumphant version of the main theme that occasionally plays during boss fights, certainly feels like one if you can beat the boss before the song ends.
+In The Elder Scrolls V: Skyrim, "One They Fear," a triumphant version of the main theme that occasionally plays during battles with dragons, certainly feels like one if you can take the dragon down before the song ends.

 In Win Back, the final boss battle with Cecile reuses the opening theme.

 In Bleach: The 3rd Phantom, whenever a character activates their Bankai or Release, in Grimmjow's case, an instrumental version of the game's theme song plays.
 Same with the cutscene where you acquire (depending on Free Time choices) either Rengoku, Rasen, Shunko, or Bankai.

 The climax of the Galaxy Angelgames always follows the Theme Song variant, playing that year's version of Eternal Love (or, in Galaxy Angel II games, Wing of Destiny).

 During the boss battle against Vic Viper in Zone of the Enders: The 2nd Runner, a remix of the Gradius boss theme, Aircraft Carrier, will be heard playing during the fight, complete with the crowd in the song chanting "Leo, Leo, Leo, let's go!" since the Vic Viper is piloted by the first game's protagonist Leo Stenbuck.